Cleverttech/Cleverttech/README.md

  <p align="center"> Welcome to my Github 😊!</p>
  <hr>
- If you are here, you are probably considering me for a Dev role or just casually browsing through out of curiosity.
+ If you are here, you are probably considering me for a Developer role or just casually browsing through.
 Let me take you through a glimpse of what my coding path looks like:
 <a href="http://cleverttech.com">Portfolio here</a> with links to real projects with an amazing team from previous employer.
  <hr>